JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0013-Deep-learning Model Associating Lateral Cervical Radiographic Features With Cormack--lehane Grade 3 Or 4 Glottic View/index.md

 ---
-title: 'Deep-learning Model Associating Lateral Cervical Radiographic Features With Cormack--lehane Grade 3 Or 4 Glottic View'
+title: '<span style="font-size:95%">Deep-Learning Model Associating Lateral Cervical Radiographic Features with Cormack--lehane Grade 3 Or 4 Glottic View</span>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here